The Piano Lesson: Act 1

 Scene 2: Wining Boy and Doaker talk in the kitchen when Boy Willie and Lymon enter and claim to have located the piano buyer.
 Willie's uncles warn him that Sutter will cheat him but Boy Willie refuses to listen.
 The story behind Lymon and Boy Willie's term in Parchman Prison Farm is revealed.
 Lymon and Willie both gather different perspectives from their experiences.
-Lymon wants to flee to the North where he will be better treated, while Willie feels that whites only treat blacks badly if the blacks do not try and stop them.
+Lymon wants to flee to the North where he will be better treated, while Willie feels that whites only treat blacks badly if the blacks do not try to stop them.
 They ask Wining Boy to play the piano, but instead he explains that being seen as nothing more than a piano player became a burden.
 Doaker then tells the story of the piano's history.
 Generations earlier, Sutter, their family's slave-owner, broke up a family by selling a mother and child to pay for the piano which he bought for his wife as an anniversary present.
 The wife was happy with the piano but missed having the slaves, so Sutter had that family's husband/father (who was a carpenter and too valuable to sell), carve their likenesses on the piano.
 He carved likenesses of his entire history on the piano.
 In 1911, Boy Willie's father stole the piano from the Sutters; in retaliation he was killed.
 Willie declares that these are stories of the past and that the piano should now be put to good use.
 Willie and Lymon attempt to move the piano to test its weight.
 As soon as they try to move it, Sutter's ghost is heard.
 Berniece tells Willie to stop and informs him that he is selling his soul for money.
 Willie refutes her, Berniece blames Crawley's death on Willie, and the two engage in a fight.
 Upstairs, Maretha is confronted by the ghosts, and she screams in terror.